sictweb/bti425-2020/notes/angular-forms-intro.md

 ## Angular forms introduction

 In recent weeks, we have had a straight-line topic treatment of components, routing, and services.
-However, we have mostly avoided the topic of *user interaction*, but now it's time to do that, now that we have a good foundation on which to build.
+However, we have only lightly covered the topic of *user interaction*, but now it's time to do that better, now that we have a good foundation on which to build.

 As the [official Angular documentation](https://angular.io/guide/forms) states, "Forms are the mainstay of business applications.
 You use forms to log in, submit a help request, place an order, book a flight, schedule a meeting, and perform countless other data-entry tasks."